 Ferrari: The strategy will have to be impeccable 28 June, 2013 Team and drivers review the first day of the British Grand Prix weekend, Round 8 of the 2013 Formula 1 World Championship, at Silverstone.
 Fernando Alonso: “This morning, we lost the first session because of the rain and had to squeeze all the work we had been unable to do into the afternoon session.
 Our programme for today was no different to usual and as normal, it was important to gather data relating to tyre behaviour, which here too will be the key factor.
 At Silverstone, you need an aerodynamic package that is suited to the combination of fast corners that are the main feature at this track.
 The strategy will have to be impeccable and in order to make the right choice for the race, we will have to take into account the fact that on Sunday we can expect very different conditions to those we saw today, because the track will definitely be drier and the temperatures higher”.
 Felipe Massa: “I am very disappointed about what happened today as the accident cost me valuable time, especially in terms of getting an understanding of the tyre behaviour here at Silverstone.
 At the exit of the corner, I found myself on a piece of track that was still very damp and I lost control of the car: at that time, the prototype Hard Pirellis that we could use today, were not yet up to temperature and I couldn’t avoid the impact.
 Luckily, the car only suffered slight front end damage and tomorrow we will comfortably be able to pick up where we left off with the work.
 On a long run, Fernando’s car went well and even if the low temperatures probably didn’t help, the improved weather expected tomorrow gives us reason to be optimistic.
 I am certain that together we will try our best to improve so that we can take the fight to our main rivals”.
 Pat Fry: “I’m sorry for the fans who packed the circuit today, who did not get to see the show they were expecting, because of the rain.
 In the morning, track conditions were extremely difficult and with the few sets of tyres available, we preferred to stay in the pits, as did almost all the other teams.
 In the afternoon, we tried to catch up the time we had lost.
 Alongside the usual task of finding the best set up to suit the tyres, we also worked on the development and mapping of the aerodynamics.
 After Felipe’s accident which came after just a few laps, a large part of the team concentrated on Fernando’s car, paying particular attention to the behaviour of the Medium tyre.
 Tomorrow, we can expect different temperatures and therefore conditions that will be more favourable to carrying out a proper evaluation of the car set-up and of all the details which can influence its behaviour over both a short and long run”.
-(Ferrari) Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+(Ferrari) Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.